 In April 2023, the UK pharmacy minister said during a speech that they were working with medicine suppliers to make licensed varenicline and cytisine available in order to achieve the 2030 smokefree goals.
-Cytisine is a naturally occurring plant alkaloid that, like varenicline, acts a partial agonist at the nicotine acetylcholine receptor.
-It is significantly cheaper than the previously available licensed varenicline and has been used safely with a low side effect profile in Eastern Europe since the 1960's without prescription.
+Cytisine is a naturally occurring plant alkaloid that, like varenicline, acts as a partial agonist at the nicotine acetylcholine receptor.
+It has been used safely with a low side effect profile in Eastern Europe since the 1960's without prescription.
 Of note, it is available as an over the counter smoking cessation aid in Canada as a 'natural health product'.
 Cytisine has been assessed elsewhere as clinically and cost effective but has yet to be reviewed by NICE.
-In 2022, a NICE Quality Standards briefing mentioned a hope that cytisine may become available in the UK.
+In January 2024 a formulation of cytisine, called simply 'Cytisine' was provided with a marketing licence by the MHRA and is the first available version of this medicine in the UK that can be prescribed.
+The NCSCT has provided an initial briefing paper on its use and advises that there are initial moves to have it available on NHS formularies8.